- 31 Top Winter in the Berkshires Things to Do in 2024 ❄️ - December 12, 2023

 Canterbury Farm has 13 miles of trails that meander alongside brooks, beaver ponds, stone walls, lakes, fields and mountains.
 It’s quintessentially Berkshires and it’s absolutely delightful.

 The team grooms the trails daily and all trails are marked and packed appropriately for each winter sport.

-Added bonus is you can also ice skate at the farm pond!
+Added bonus is you can also enjoy outdoor ice skating in the Berkshires at the farm pond!